 A Challenge To Your Perceptions

 Many travel destinations enrich your historical and world view; in others you find rest and relaxation.
 Israel as a travel destination will do all of the above, while challenging your preconceptions, busting some myths and inspiring some soul-searching.
-Come along with us on our December 2017 tour, you will feel the power of this ancient land the moment you step foot in the Holy Land.
+Come along with us on a faith-based tour, you will feel the power of this ancient land the moment you step foot in the Holy Land.
 We invite you to peer behind the media headlines of strife and political rhetoric into the wonder that is Israel’s history, God’s Old Testament covenants with the Jews and Christ’s New Testament ministry.
 Along the way you will meet the people of Israel….Palestinians, Israelis, Sabras (native Israelis) Jews, Muslims, Christians and Druze.

 According to statistics, the overall population of Israel on January 2017 was just over 8.6 million people.
 This population resides in a country the size of New Jersey, and is as diverse in ethnicity and religion as it is in political views and national aspirations.